How does Skydio 2/2+ use GPS?

 Published: Last Edited:

-Skydio 2 has built-in GPS, which enhances the autonomous flight experience with features that enable it to return to your device’s last-known location if needed.
-Here are some details around Skydio 2’s GPS capabilities:
+Skydio 2/2+ has built-in GPS, which enhances the autonomous flight experience with features that enable it to follow a Beacon or go to a point on a map within the Skydio 2 app.
+Below are some details about the GPS capabilities of your Skydio 2/2+ drone.

-At any time during flight (either following a subject or flying manually), you can easily return Skydio 2 to your phone’s last-known GPS location, or a Home Point that you can set on a map - all from within the Skydio app.
+At any time during a flight (either following a subject or flying manually), you can easily return Skydio 2/2+ to your phone’s last-known GPS location, or a Home Point that you can set on a map - all from within the Skydio app.

-- The Skydio Beacon accessory extends the operational range of Skydio 2, and also greatly enhances the GPS accuracy and GPS tracking abilities of Skydio 2.
+- The Skydio Beacon accessory extends the operational range of Skydio, greatly enhances the GPS accuracy, and adds GPS tracking abilities to Skydio.
+This allows Skydio to continue following even when it loses visual sight of you, and smoothly reacquire you visually when it can.
 See our related articles for more info on Beacon.

 Check out our specs page for even greater details.

-If you have any questions or need any additional help, please feel free to contact us.
+If you have questions or need additional support—feel free to reach out to Skydio Support.

 © 2022 Skydio, Inc. All rights reserved A0167

 Was this article helpful?